gnolang/getting-started-workshop/004_publishing_contracts/README.md

 	test1
 ```

+**Note:** if you need to re-publish the contract, you will get an error if you
+run the same command again, as for the time being publishing packages is
+permanent and they cannot be modified.
+So, if you modified the contract, simply
+change the `pkgpath` argument slightly (ie. `gno.land/r/demo/guestbook2`).

 ## Browsing the contract

 In the source code, there is a `Render` function.
 This enables us to browse the